-Plants in Containers
+Assessing Plants in Containers

-Landscape Trees & Shrubs
+Surveying Landscape Trees & Shrubs for Damage

-As you begin your garden cleanup, keep an eye out for early spring bird nests and pollinator habitats.
-Avoid disturbing these areas when found.
+As you begin your garden cleanup, keep an eye out for early spring bird nests and pollinator habitats—avoid disturbing these areas when found.

-With the combined weight of snow and ice, plus pressure from the wind, trees sustain the most winter damage.
-Do not try to repair all of the damage yourself—if it requires a chainsaw and a ladder, it’s probably best left to the professionals.
+With the combined weight of snow and ice, plus pressure from the wind, trees and large shrubs often sustain the most winter damage.
+Do not try to repair all the damage yourself—if it requires a chainsaw and a ladder, it’s probably best left to the professionals.

-If a limb or branch is broken or damaged and easy for you to handle, it should be pruned to a lateral branch or back to a healthy bud—use a folding saw or loppers if the branch diameter is larger than one inch.
-Wound dressings and tree sealants are not recommended as they may interfere with the natural healing process.
+If a limb or branch is broken or damaged and easy for you to handle, it should be pruned to a lateral branch or back to a healthy bud—use a folding saw or loppers if the branch diameter is larger than one half inch.
+Wound dressings and tree sealants are not recommended as they interfere with the natural healing process.

-When to Consider the Plant “Dead”
+When to Consider a Plant “Dead”

 If you think a tree or part of a tree might be dead, scratch off a thin strip of bark with your fingernail.
 If it is light tan or green under the bark layer, it is still alive, but if it is dark brown or gray, that branch is most likely dead.

 It is wise to wait until after our last average frost date (April 15th) to determine if a plant is likely to recover from a harsh winter.
-Some plants are still dormant and look pretty lifeless already, so waiting to see if they begin growing in spring is the easiest way to tell if they are still alive.
+Some plants are still dormant and look pretty lifeless at this time, so waiting to see if they begin growing in spring is the easiest way to tell if they are still alive.

-The fate of most tender perennials (those hardy to Zones 8 and above)… well, let’s call those new vacancies in your garden “opportunities”.
+The fate of many tender perennials (those hardy to Zones 8 and above)… well, let’s call those new vacancies in your garden “opportunities”.
 Perhaps you’ve had your eye on something that you wanted to try, but didn’t have room for, such as a winter-blooming Camellia, a Black Lace Elderberry, or a sunny bed of Dahlias for summer bouquets.

-We Can Help
+We Can Always Help

-As you are doing storm recovery, remember that we are here to answer questions.
+As you are managing storm recovery, remember that our garden center staff is here to answer questions.
 We will try our best to help you solve any problems and would love to make recommendations for replacements.